phiresky/ripgrep-all/README.md

 On Debian-based distributions you can download the [rga binary][latestrelease] and get the dependencies like this:

-`apt install ripgrep pandoc poppler-utils ffmpeg cargo`
+`apt install ripgrep pandoc poppler-utils ffmpeg`

 If ripgrep is not included in your package sources, get it from [here](https://github.com/BurntSushi/ripgrep/releases).